FY 2027 Multistate Conservation Grant Program (F27AS00009)

 Stage 2: Complete application invitation

-If the stage-1 proposal is selected for further consideration, the team is invited via email in late September 2026 to submit a complete Grant Application through a directed announcement in GrantSolutions.gov.
+If the stage-1 proposal was selected for further consideration, the team was to be invited by email in late September 2026 to submit a complete Grant Application through a Directed Announcement in GrantSolutions.gov.

-At that point, the package becomes fuller and includes:
+At that point, the package was to include:

 - Project Narrative